uozrobotics/hackathon2025_ws/doc/challenge.md

 ### Avoiding obstacles

-Obstacles are placed all along the trajectory (except in the field).
+Obstacles are placed all along the trajectory (except in the field and the sloping area).
 Some are static and prevent the robot from following its path.
 Some are mobile and move cross the robot path.
 There are also moving obstacles that can be represented by humans or other robots.